 We all have our favourite drop spots in Call of Duty: Warzone but they’re not always viable.
 Make sure you know a couple of locations well-enough so you can drop with the confidence of not being flanked or tagged from a towering skyscraper.

 If you’re not an aggressive player, you’re also going to want to avoid locations directly underneath the flight path since these will be prime targets by experienced squads.
-Superstore is generally favoured by a lot of Twitch’s biggest streamers and it has therefore become very popular with the Warzone community, so if you’re new to the game, it’s probably best to avoid Atlas for now.
+Superstore and Stadium are generally favoured by a lot of Twitch’s biggest streamers and they have therefore become very popular with the Warzone community.
+So if you’re new to the game, it’s probably best to avoid those two locations for now.